Age-Related Skin Changes

 Ageing is associated with a decline in the number and function of immune cells within the skin, including Langerhans cells and dermal dendritic cells.
 This reduces antigen recognition and immune surveillance, increasing susceptibility to infection and malignancy.
 Wound healing is also impaired due to reduced inflammatory and reparative responses.

 In addition, chronic low-grade inflammation develops with age, a process often referred to as inflammaging.
+Chronic inflammation contributes to cellular wear and tear and is a major driving factor in frailty and age-related diseases, such as cardiovascular disease, Alzheimer’s and type 1 and 2 diabetes.
 This persistent inflammatory state further disrupts barrier function and contributes to pruritus, dermatitis, and delayed tissue repair.
+Chronic inflammation occurs with aging due to overstimulation of the innate immune system, which slowly damages healthy tissues.

 Extrinsic ageing and photoageing

-Chronic ultraviolet exposure accelerates many age-related skin changes through oxidative stress, mitochondrial damage, and activation of matrix metalloproteinases that degrade collagen and elastin.
-Photoaged skin typically appears coarse, wrinkled, and unevenly pigmented, with telangiectasia and marked elastin degeneration.
+Chronic ultraviolet exposure accelerates many age-related skin changes through oxidative stress, mitochondrial damage, and activation of matrix metalloproteinases (MMPs) that degrade collagen and elastin fibres within the dermis.
+Ultraviolet radiation also impairs fibroblast function, reducing the skin's ability to synthesise new collagen and repair existing structural damage.
+Over time, these changes weaken the dermal framework that provides strength, elasticity, and support to the overlying epidermis.
+Photoaged skin typically appears coarse, wrinkled, and unevenly pigmented, with telangiectasia, increased skin laxity, and marked elastin degeneration, a process sometimes referred to as solar elastosis.

 Clinical Connections

-Age-related changes to the skin create a predictable pattern of vulnerability that influences risk, assessment, and management across clinical settings.
+As the skin ages, progressive structural and functional changes increase susceptibility to injury and alter considerations for clinical assessment and management.
 Structural thinning, reduced elasticity, impaired barrier function, and diminished immune surveillance mean that the skin of older adults is less resilient and slower to recover from injury.
-These changes often coexist with comorbidities, medications, and reduced mobility, compounding the risk of breakdown and delayed healing.
+These changes often coexist with comorbidities, medications, and reduced mobility, compounding the risk of breakdown, delayed healing and pressure injuries.

 In clinical practice, ageing skin commonly presents with the following characteristics: